noamteyssier/adjustp/README.md

 # adjustp

 # Summary
-This is a crate to perform pvalue adjustments and is inspired by the R function `p.adjust`.
+This is a crate to perform pvalue adjustments for multiple hypothesis tests and is inspired by the R function `p.adjust`.
 There are currently only three methods available: `Bonferroni`, `BenjaminiHochberg`, and `BenjaminiYekutieli`.

 This crate gives a single interface for each of these and does not expect the p-values to be presorted before calculating.

 # Usage

+The main interface for the tests is through the `adjust` function, which takes a slice of `f64` and a `Procedure`.
+If you are using `ndarray` you can use this easily with the `.as_slice()` function.

 ## Basic Usage
 Here's an example for a `Bonferroni` correction.